mariushop/prototyping-with-meteor/README.md

 # Prototyping with Meteor

-Fast prototyping with JavaScript - nice skills to have when you hear "the client needs to see it by the end of the week"
+Fast prototyping with JavaScript - nice skills to have when you hear "the client needs to see it by the end of the week".

 ![What the client really wanted](/what_the_client_wanted.png?raw=true "What the client really wanted.")

 ## We'll actually prototype a product
  - defaults to a random pick from Facebook, WhatsApp, Product Hunt, reddit, if we don't decide otherwise